Can You Make Pallet Wood Safe?

 Before using pallet wood, it’s essential to thoroughly inspect it for any visible signs of damage, such as rot, mold, or insect infestation.
 Check for loose boards, splinters, or protruding nails that could pose a risk when handling or using the wood.
 It’s also important to examine the overall condition of the wood to ensure it is structurally sound and suitable for your intended use.

-See also Are CHEP Pallets Certified?
+See also Are Wooden Pallets Recycled?

 Cleaning the pallet wood